What Is A Home Appraisal And How Much Does It Cost?

 Review the appraisal report to make sure everything checks out.
 Did they note all the property details correctly?
 Are the comparable properties cited in the report too far away from the home you’re buying or are there more appropriate comparable properties in the area?
 These may be grounds to dispute the appraisal.
 To start the appeal process, contact your lender.

-It should be noted that this is a longshot process and appraisers are given the opportunity to correct errors before a new appraisal is ordered.
+Keep in mind that this is often a longshot process and appraisers can correct errors before a new appraisal is ordered.

-The appraisal results are out of your hands, so as the buyer, all you can really do is hope things work out the way they’re supposed to.
+The appraisal results are out of your hands, so as the buyer, all you can really do is hope the outcome is to your liking.
 The appraisal is in place to protect you and your lender from overpaying for a home – so a low appraisal could be a blessing in disguise.

 Home Appraisal Tips For Sellers

-When you’re selling your home, it’s important that the home doesn’t appraise for significantly less than what the buyer agreed to pay.
-Unless you’ve got a cash offer, a low appraisal could be a deal-breaker.
+When selling your home, it’s important that the home doesn’t appraise for significantly less than the buyer agreed to pay.
+Unless you have a cash offer, a low appraisal could be a deal-breaker.
 Here are some ways to help your home appraise for the right amount.

 If you received more than one offer for your home, let your appraiser know.
 Multiple offers can show the appraiser that your home was priced well.
-Provide the appraiser with a list showing each offer you received.
+Provide the appraiser a list with each offer you received.

-As the seller, you’re allowed to be present when the appraiser does their walkthrough.
+As the seller, you’re allowed to be present when the appraiser does their walk-through.
 Accompanying the appraiser gives you the chance to point out any upgrades, improvements or particularly charming design features.
-This is your chance to make sure the appraiser doesn’t overlook those fantastic new cabinets or countertops you just installed.
+This is your chance to make sure the appraiser doesn’t overlook those new cabinets or countertops you just installed.
 Even small upgrades can help your home appraise for a higher amount.

-You can’t change your home’s square footage or location, but you can make your home look bigger, brighter and more valuable with a few affordable home renovation tricks.
+You can’t change your home’s square footage or location, but you can – with a few affordable home renovation tricks – make your home look bigger, brighter and more valuable.
+Here are a few actions you can take to tidy up your house before an appraisal.